 Face Angle: Face angle is best understood by looking at the concept behind a set of golf clubs.
 A closed-face angle hockey blade would be like a 1 Iron, whereas an open-face angle blade is equivalent to something like a pitching wedge.
 The range is anywhere from closed face (cups over the top of the puck) to open wedge (angled back away from the puck).

-Blade Length: The blade length is exactly what the description annotates (short, medium or long).
+Blade Length: The blade length is exactly what the description denotes (short, medium or long).

 Lie: The lie is a representative measurement of how the blade is angled in relation to the shaft, which determines how the blade will rest on the ice.
 Higher lies are usually best for bigger players who skate more upright.
 Lower lies work better for smaller players and those who tend to skate bent over, closer to the ice.
 You have found the correct lie when the middle portion of the underside of your blade is resting flat on the ice, rather than resting on the heel with the toe off the ice or vice versa.
 Below is a diagram that visually displays the concept of blade lie.

-Here are the main points to take into consideration when picking a blade pattern.
+Main points to consider when picking a blade pattern

 As noted before, you must be willing to experiment with different patterns in order to find the one that fits you the best.
-For more information, refer to the blade pattern charts pasted below, provided by the manufacturers.
+For more information, click on the following link which will take you to our Hockey Stick Blade Charts.

 You're Ready To Buy A Hockey Stick